awslabs/deequ/src/main/scala/com/amazon/deequ/examples/metrics_repository_example.md

   "value":0.8}]
 ```

-Finally we can also query by tag value and retrieve the result in the form of a dataframe
+Additionally, we can also query by tag value and retrieve the result in the form of a spark dataframe:

 ```scala
 repository.load()